 Analysis (LDA) option in QuantiCEST - this is available by selecting the alternative tab in the box containing

-plus MT pool if chosen), and then subtracting this model fit from the data.
+and then subtracting this model fit from the data.
 This leaves behind the smaller non-water

 peaks in the data, called a Lorentzian Difference spectrum.
 QuantiCEST outputs this as